How Much Do Flute Lessons Cost?

 Flute Teacher Level

-Flute teachers who don’t have formal music degrees typically charge between $35-$40 per hour, but their instruction may not be at a professional level.
+Flute teachers without a formal music degree usually charge around $40 per hour, but their instruction may not provide the same depth or technical accuracy as a professional instructor.

-To get the best instruction, look for a flute teacher with at least a Bachelor’s degree in flute.
-Their rates generally range from $55-$65 per hour, while those with a Master’s or Doctorate in flute typically charge $65-$75 per hour.
+If you are just getting started or at an intermediate level, the ideal flute teacher is someone with at least a bachelor’s degree in flute performance.
+Their lessons generally range from $60 to $70 per hour, while those with a master’s or doctorate may charge $70 to $80 per hour.

 In-person vs Online Lessons